What actually happens when we die? Do those who accept Jesus go to heaven immediately after death? The biblical truth may surprise you.

 We can take great comfort in knowing that when they awaken, they will rise in a much different world, a world that Jesus Christ and the resurrected saints will be ruling (read more about this by searching our section on the Kingdom of God).

-Why do many churches not understand this basic teaching?
+Why do many churches not understand this basic teaching about what happens when you die?
 In part, they try to explain away these clear verses by bringing up other passages that seem to contradict scriptural teaching on the subject.

 One is the story of Lazarus and the rich man—a story often misinterpreted.
 To read more on this subject, see our article on “Lazarus and the Rich Man.”